Our Impact

 100% Graduation, Year After Year

 Carver students don’t just graduate—they persist.
-Carver students are defying these national odds.
-88% of Carver scholarship recipients complete degrees or certificates.
-66% of all Carver High School graduates earn a college degree within six years—well above national averages.
-In 2025, 32 graduating seniors earned admission to selective colleges, including Howard, Wellesley, Penn State, UConn, and the Savannah College of Art and Design. $157,500 in scholarships was awarded in 2025.
+From 2010 to 2020, 85% of Carver college students earned bachelor’s degrees within six years, far exceeding national averages.
+88% of Carver scholarship recipients complete degrees or certificates, compared to a national completion rate below 60%.
+Since 2005, Carver has awarded $1.3 million in scholarships, including $157,000 in June 2025 alone.
+In 2025, 32 graduating seniors earned admission to selective colleges including Howard, Wellesley, Penn State, UConn, and the Savannah College of Art and Design.

 Building Strong Foundations

 Carver’s impact begins long before high school.
 Our after-school programs for grades K–8 consistently achieve 85%+ average daily attendance—a clear sign of student and family engagement.
-1 in 5 Norwalk Public School students is a Carver student.
-Carver’s Grade 5 students represent 53% of all Grade 5 students in the district.
+One in five Norwalk Public School students is a Carver student, and Carver Grade 5 students represent over half of all Grade 5 students in the district.

 Broad and Deep Reach

-In fiscal year 2024–2025, Carver served 3,364 students across every Norwalk Public School, Side by Side Charter School, Bridgeport, Stamford High School, Naugatuck High School, and the Carver Community Center.
-Our 65+ before- and after-school and summer programs span academic support, enrichment, wellness, and college/career readiness.
+In FY 2024–2025, Carver served 3,364 students across every Norwalk Public School, Side by Side Charter School, Bridgeport, Stamford High School, Naugatuck High School, and the Carver Community Center.
+Our 65+ programs span academic support, STEAM enrichment, wellness, and college/career readiness.

-Certified teachers lead programs and use evidence-based curricula aligned to school-day instruction.
-Students also received free transportation, healthy meals, SEL and wellness services, and extended-day support.
-All programming was grounded in culturally responsive practices and enriched through close family and community engagement.
+Certified teachers lead programs using evidence-based curricula aligned to school-day instruction.
+Students also receive free transportation, healthy meals, SEL and wellness services, and extended-day support—grounded in culturally responsive practices and enriched through close family and community engagement.

 Workforce Readiness